 Alongside this ability to generate future scenarios, Stelvio Tech and Norlean have added the capabilities of blockchain to transfer information in an agile, secure, reliable, immutable and auditable way along the value chain.
 As such, the digital twin/blockchain hybrid becomes an extremely powerful management system for all the actors involved, since each one can generate scenarios for the optimization of their processes with quality, reliable data.

-Applying digital twins to the sustainability demand
+Applying digital twin to the sustainability demand

 To demonstrate the remarkable advantages of the digital twin/blockchain combination, let’s take the sustainability imperative as an example.
 Now, farmers are compelled to curtail their environmental impact.
 This demand doesn’t only come from governments and regulators; consumers are also demanding healthier, naturally-produced food, greater sustainability, and social responsibility from producers.